University of al-Qarawiyyin: Marinid period (13th–14th centuries)

-Saadian and Alaouite period (16th-century to modern era)
+Saadian and 'Alawi period (16th-century to modern era)

 The Saadians embellished the mosque by adding two prominent pavilions to the western and eastern ends of the courtyard, each of which sheltered a new fountain.
 The Saadian sultan Ahmad al-Mansur was responsible for building the first pavilion to the east in 1587–88, while the western pavilion was added by his grandson Abdallah al-Ghalib II in 1609.
 The pavilions emulate the ones in the Court of Lions of the Alhambra palaces (in Granada, Spain).
 Al-Mansur also built a new room for the library on the south side of the mosque (around the library's current location), which was connected to the mosque via a door in the qibla wall.

-The Alaouite dynasty, which has ruled Morocco from the 17th century onward, continued to perform minor additions and regular maintenance on the mosque.
-A ribbed cupola in the central nave, where the 1337 Marinid chandelier hangs, has been dated by Terrasse to the Alaouite period, although Xavier Salmon has more recently argued that at least some elements of the dome seem to date from the Marinid era.
-The stucco decoration of the central archway at the courtyard entrance to the prayer hall (i.e. the arch inside which the Marinid-era anaza stands) also dates from the Alaouite period; an inscription at the top of the arch gives the year 1864–1865 (1281 AH).
+The 'Alawi dynasty, which has ruled Morocco from the 17th century onward, continued to perform minor additions and regular maintenance on the mosque.
+A ribbed cupola in the central nave, where the 1337 Marinid chandelier hangs, has been dated by Terrasse to the 'Alawi period, although Xavier Salmon has more recently argued that at least some elements of the dome seem to date from the Marinid era.
+The stucco decoration of the central archway at the courtyard entrance to the prayer hall (i.e. the arch inside which the Marinid-era anaza stands) also dates from the 'Alawi period; an inscription at the top of the arch gives the year 1864–1865 (1281 AH).

 The present library building dates mainly from a major expansion and modification in the 20th century, particularly in the 1940s.
 The new library expansion, which included a large new reading room, was inaugurated in 1949.